unexpectedjs/unexpected/documentation/api/addAssertion.md

 });
 ```

-Which would make the assertion more strict, only allowing number and string
+This would make the assertion more strict, only allowing number and string
-values but not boolean values:
+values but not boolean values, for example:

 ```js
 expect([1, 2, 3], 'to have item', 2);